dhage96/Sales-Data-Analysis/README.md

-# 📊 Sales Dashboard – Power BI
+s# 📊 Sales Dashboard – Power BI

 ## 🏆 Project Objective
 The goal of this project is to **analyze and visualize sales performance** using **Power BI**, helping businesses gain insights into revenue, orders, and product trends for data-driven decision-making.